Metro-North Railroad: Recent initiatives

 The Harlem and Hudson lines and the Park Avenue mainline to Grand Central were previously owned by Midtown TDR Ventures LLC, who bought them from the corporate successors to Penn Central.
 The MTA had a lease extending to the year 2274 and an option to buy starting in 2017.
 The MTA exercised their option to buy what was now Argent Ventures' rail assets on November 13, 2018.
 Under the terms of the deal, the MTA purchased Grand Central Terminal, as well as the Hudson Line from Grand Central to a point 2 miles (3.2 km) north of Poughkeepsie, and the Harlem Line from Grand Central to Dover Plains.
 In October 2025, the MTA announced that it planned to extend one daily Hudson Line round-trip northward to Albany–Rensselaer station beginning in early 2026.
+This was later cancelled in January 2026 as Amtrak agreed to restore trains in March of the same year.

 Infrastructure

 An M7 train at on the Harlem Line.

 East of Hudson

 Propulsion systems

 Most services running into Grand Central Terminal are electrically powered.

 Diesel trains into Grand Central use General Electric P32AC-DM electro-diesel locomotives capable of switching to a pure electric mode.
 These locomotives have contact shoes compatible with Metro-North's under-running 750 V DC third rail power distribution system.
 Shoreliner series coaches are used in push-pull operation.